A subscription must be active before you can bill your customers for that subscription.

 Activating a subscription requires entering one, two, or three of the billing trigger dates: contract effective, service activation, and customer acceptance date.
 See Billing Trigger Dates for more information.

 Subscriptions will stay in the Active state until they are cancelled.

 A subscription is given the Expired status when you create amendments.
 The previous version of the subscription is set to Expired, while the current version is set to Active.
 The new version will remain Active unless you create another amendment (creating a newer version of the subscription), or if you cancel it.

 There are two kinds of Active subscriptions: Within a term and Out of a term.
-You can use the All Subscriptions list on the Subscriptions page in Zuora Billing to filter the list of subscriptions.
+You can use the All Subscriptions list in the Views area on the All Subscriptions page to filter the list of subscriptions.